 “Just one glass was out?
 Was day drinking a common occurrence for her?
 By any chance?”

-“Like you are one to talk about drinking, and I did make sure they tested the wine and the glass, both came up clean, so I asked them to leave out that little detail, didn’t seem relevant, Some people, they would take it the wrong way.
+Harms’s looked over with an equal mix of anger and exhaustion.
+“Like you are one to talk about drinking.
+I make sure they tested the wine and the glass, both came up clean, so I asked them to leave out that little detail, didn’t seem relevant.
+Some people, they would take it the wrong way.

 “Was your daughter left-handed?”